Obsessed with tech since 1990.

 Part of what WIRED dubbed as AOL's "youth corps" from May '96-July '99.
 Taught myself to play piano on Nintendo, type using an electronic typewriter, e-mail on eWorld, and program in RAINMAN.
 High-school dropout who later joined Google at age 20 as the youngest member of the sales organization.

 Good health is the most important life and work goal.
 Everything else depends on it.

 Love: Books, standup comedy, champagne, walking 4-5 miles a day in the city, Snacks podcast, Terry Gross interviews, tech S-1s, and almost anything involving the ocean.

 Trips: Vava’u, Momi Bay, Tokyo, Waterton Lakes National Park, Friday Harbor, Shanghai, Helsinki, Minsk, Paris (2019); Greece (2018), Peru (2017), Iceland (2016), and Tanzania (2015).

-I'm impatiently optimistic about the intersection of tech, science, and healthcare, specifically the continued progress of global gender equality, vaccine programs, disease screening paradigms, and reducing maternal mortality.
+I'm impatiently optimistic about the intersection of tech, science, and healthcare, specifically the continued progress of mental health, vaccine programs, disease screening paradigms, maternal mortality reduction, and global gender equality.

-Supporter of public radio, The New York Times, The Information, Committee to Protect Journalists, and Planned Parenthood.
+Supporter of public radio, Committee to Protect Journalists, Doctors Without Borders, and Planned Parenthood.

 From those to whom much is given, much is expected.